Back

 Search

-End‑of‑life tyre responsibility starts with the vehicles you import
+End‑of‑life tyre responsibility starts with every vehicle you bring to market

 OEM Landing Page

-Vehicle manufacturers and importers sit at the start of this system.
-Not because you recycle tyres — but because you place them on the Australian market.
-Every vehicle sold brings multiple tyres into the system, all of which will need to be managed responsibly at end of life.
+Vehicle manufacturers and importers sit at the start of this system — not because you recycle tyres, but because you place them on the Australian market.
+Every vehicle sold brings multiple tyres into the system, all of which must be managed responsibly at end‑of‑life to avoid harm to the environment and to community health and safety.

-to take responsibility early, at low cost, and on your own terms — rather than waiting for regulation to force the issue.
+For original equipment manufacturers (OEMs), this is a clear opportunity — to act early, at low cost and on your own terms, rather than waiting for regulation to force change.

-The Tyre Product Stewardship Scheme (TPSS) is the main way to do this.
+Australia's Tyre Product Stewardship Scheme (TPSS), run by Tyre Stewardship Australia, is the most effective way to do this.

 What is the Tyre Product Stewardship Scheme?

-The TPSS is Australia’s national, ACCC‑authorised scheme for managing tyres at end of life.
+The Tyre Product Stewardship Scheme (TPSS) is Australia’s national, ACCC‑authorised Scheme for managing tyres at end-of-life.

 Product stewardship means taking responsibility for what happens to a product after it is sold.
 For tyres, that responsibility is shared across the supply chain — including those who import and supply vehicles.

-For vehicle manufacturers and importers, participation is simple:
+For vehicle manufacturers and importers, contributing to the Scheme is simple:

 - you are not asked to collect or recycle tyres